JonasLeonhard/vps/README.md

 🚧 Main Technologies used in the project:

-- Frontend Service = Next.js
+- Frontend Service = svelte-kit
-  - Pocketbase Client for consuming Pocketbase's API
-  - Styled Components
+  - Tailwind
-- Backend = Pocketbase
+- Backend = TinaCMS

 ## Setup